deepali04/Baby-Name-Analyzer/README.md

 ## Functionalities

-There are various functions we are writing to analyze the file.
+There are various functions to analyze the file of baby names.

 * **totalBirths (FileResource fr):** The function takes file as an argument and retrives total number of unique girls names, the number of unique boys names and the total names in the file.